gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

+### Parallel Native Compilation

+Gradle uses multiple concurrent compilation processes when compiling all supported native languages (Assembly, C, C++, Objective-C, Objective-C++).
+You can enable this with the incubating `--parallel` and `--parallel-threads=#` command-line options.
+Up until this release, Gradle compiled all native source files sequentially.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.